+#3: Format ProperlyLogistically speaking, formatting your headlines correctly is essential—and honestly, if you aren’t going to do this, you shouldn’t even bother with the rest of the tips outlined here.
 People are far more likely to read content that’s in a headline or stylized format than they are to read an unformatted, essay-style document.
 Here’s how an ideal headline should be formatted in most cases:

 - Make sure that your headline is big, bold, and in a contrasting color against the background; for example, if your landing page has a white background your headline should be a dark color

 - Generally, your headline should be in title case, where all words other than conjunctions, articles, and prepositions are capitalized; your subhead should be in sentence case, where just the first word is capitalized

 - Your headline should be the most noticeable thing on your landing page, above your image, CTA, lead collection form, or anything else; noticeable headlines get read, which helps to establish a brand’s image, get your message across, and, most importantly, convert visitors into customers

 - If your headline is long, break it up with punctuation; a colon or a hyphen can increase your click-through rate by an additional 9%, according to a study conducted by the Content Marketing Institute; quotation marks or ellipses can also help draw a user’s attention